HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

    REG <- REG op OPERAND
 ```

 In contrast to similar historical register-memory designs, there is no operation which does a read and write operation to memory in the same instruction.
 For example, there is no "increment memory" instruction, since this would require two memory operations and is in general not pipeline friendly.
 Memory data access is performed on a machine word, half-word or byte basis.
-Besides the implicit operand fetch in an instruction, there are dedicated memory load / store instructions.
+Besides the implicit operand fetch in a computational instruction, there are dedicated memory load / store instructions.
 In addition to the register-immediate operand and register memory-operand mode, one operand mode supports the three operand model ( Rs = Ra OP Rb ), specifying two registers and a result register, which allows to perform three address register for computational operations as well.
 The machine can therefore operate in a memory register model as well as a load / store register model.

 ### Data Types